-So, exactly what is an atomizer?
+What is an atomizer?

 How does an atomizer work?

-Fixed inside the tank or clearomizer, an e-cigarette atomizer is powered by a battery to fuel a red-hot filament known as a coil that helps the e-liquid to evaporate on contact.
+Fixed inside the tank or clearomizer, an e-cigarette atomizer is powered by a battery to fire a red-hot filament known as a coil that helps the e-liquid to evaporate on contact.

 How do I replace the coil?